 Editor’s Note: This article is regularly updated to bring you relevant, up-to-date information.

 When it comes to finding startups to invest in, Republic is one of the top online equity crowdfunding platforms.
-Since 2016, the company has facilitated more than $150 million in fundings.
+Since 2016, this company has facilitated more than $200 million in funding for startups.
 There are also more than a million investors on the platform.

-The CEO and co-founder of Republic is Kendrick Nguyen, who immigrated from Vietnam to become a successful securities attorney in the U.S. But through this experience, he saw the challenges entrepreneurs had in getting financial backing.
-He thought an online platform would help to level the playing field.
+CEO and co-founder Kendrick Nguyen immigrated from Vietnam to become a successful securities attorney in the U.S. Through this experience, he saw the challenges entrepreneurs faced in getting financial backing.
+He thought an online platform would help level the playing field.

-So then, what are some of the interesting startups to invest in on Republic?
+So then, what are some of the best startups to invest in on Republic today?
 Let’s take a look at these seven:

 - Relay On Demand

 Hearing aids can be costly, ranging from $2,000 to $8,000 per pair.
 There is also usually no insurance coverage and hearing aids can be bulky.